dzlab/coursera/MLOps Specialization/Course 2/Week 4/README.md

 #### PRACTICE QUIZ - Data Augmentation
 Question 1: Which of the following statements are true on data augmentation?
 (Check all that apply).

-- Data Augmentation should be applied at serving time.
+- [ ] Data Augmentation should be applied at serving time.
-- tf.image offers a set of functions to augment image data. x
+- [x] tf.image offers a set of functions to augment image data.
-- Data Augmentation always helps improving the performance of ML models.
+- [ ] Data Augmentation always helps improving the performance of ML models.

 Question 2: Data augmentation is a strategy to significantly increase the data set available for training models without having to collect new data.

-- Yes x
+- [x] Yes
-- No
+- [ ] No

 Question 3: Data augmentation is a technique that allows us to increase our training data set to improve accuracy and avoid overfitting.

-- True x
+- [x] True
-- False
+- [ ] False

 ### Preprocessing Different Data Types
 TF Transform examples